 - Serve.
 Transfer mashed sweet potatoes in a serving bowl.
 Sprinkle with some thyme leaves and if you want, drizzle with some extra vegan butter.
 If you don't have thyme, you can use fresh parsley too.
 Or, if you like your mashed potatoes to be slightly spicy, you can also sprinkle with some freshly ground black pepper.
 Enjoy!

-To mash the sweet potatoes, you can also use an immersion blender or stand mixer.
-This would be particularly handy if you're making a big batch of potatoes.
-For the stand mixer - simply combine all the ingredients in a mixing bowl of your mixer fitted with a whisk attachment and mash until the potatoes are creamy.
+Use the right mashing tool: A potato masher is perfect for achieving the desired creamy texture.
+If you don't have one, an immersion blender or stand mixer can also work well.
+This is particularly handy if you’re making a large batch.
+For the stand mixer, simply combine all the ingredients in a mixing bowl fitted with a whisk attachment and mash until the potatoes are creamy.

 Frequently Asked Questions

-You probably added too much milk to it.
-To thicken it up - put the pot with the potatoes on a stovetop, turn up the heat to medium and cook until the excess liquid cooks out.
-Also, while the potatoes are on the stove, you can add a thickening agent like a cornstarch or arrowroot powder.
-Use about ½ teaspoon per 1 tablespoon of milk.
-Make sure to dilute it in milk.
-Add to a mashed sweet potatoes and stir with a spoon until the potatoes thicken.
+This usually happens when too much milk is added.
+To fix it, place the pot with the potatoes back on the stove, turn up the heat to medium and cook until the excess liquid evaporates.
+You can also add a thickening agent like cornstarch or arrowroot powder.
+Remember to dilute it in milk before adding to the mashed sweet potatoes.

-Herb butter.
-Soften the vegan butter to a room temperature and mix it with some herbs like rosemary or sage for even more flavorful sweet potato mash.
-Substitute fresh thyme with the parsley or cilantro;
+Definitely!
+You can soften some vegan butter and mix in herbs like rosemary or sage for an even more flavorful sweet potato mash.
+Fresh thyme, parsley, or cilantro can also be great additions.

 If you make this recipe, please leave me a comment below and rate it.
 I always appreciate the feedback.
 Also, you can follow me on Facebook, Instagram, or Pinterest.